GrosSlava/gaml-c/README.md

 # Requirements

 On Linux: gcc, nasm \
-On Windows: Visual Studio 2017 and higher, native tools command promt for VS
+On Windows: Visual Studio 2017 or higher, native tools command prompt for VS

 # FAQ